-Thanks for tuning in with us this week and we’ll be back with more Sake On Air in a couple of weeks.
+Thanks for supporting us here at Sake On Air.
+We’ll be back with more sake and shochu-infused goodness in just a couple of weeks.

 Sake On Air is made possible with the generous support of the Japan Sake & Shochu Makers Association and is broadcast from the Japan Sake & Shochu Information Center in Tokyo.
 The show is a co-production between Export Japan and Potts.K Productions, with audio production by Frank Walter.

-Our theme, “Younger Today Than Tomorrow” is composed by forSomethingNew for Sake On Air.
+Our theme, “Younger Today Than Tomorrow” was composed by forSomethingNew for Sake On Air.